jsiek/deduce/LinkedLists.md

 ### Write

-We most straightforward way to implement `interval` in Deduce is to define it as a `function` that pattern matches on the `count`.
+A straightforward way to implement `interval` in Deduce is to define it as a `function` that pattern matches on the `count`.

 ```
 function interval(Nat, Nat) -> List<Nat> {